haroohie-club/HeiretsuTranslationBuild/README.md

 * [devkitPro](https://devkitpro.org/wiki/Getting_Started)

 ### Environment Variables
-If using the BATs rather than the PS1s, please set the following environment variables:
+If you'd rather not pass arguments to the PS1s, you may set the following variables:
 * `%WIINJECT_PATH%` &ndash; The path to your Wiinject installation.
 * `%HEIRETSU_CLI_PATH%` &ndash; The path to your HaruhiHeiretsuCLI installation.
 * `%DEVKITPRO_PATH%` &ndash; The path to your devkitPro installation folder.